Kya-Allen/Comparing-Autoeroticisms/README.md

 The data is from an online convenience sample.
 The link to the Google Apps Script was shared on several sites such as Twitter, and Subreddits of various topics, tags on tumblr etc. A list of each exact platform/community where the link was posted, along with available details on the number of likes/impressions on the post will be made available in the additional materials.
 We did not ask respondents to specify where they found the survey, so we can't be sure where responses come from.

-All subjects were required to indicate that they were 18 years or older, and that they consented to what was outlined in the Informed Consent Block.
+All subjects were required to indicate that they were 18 years or older, and that they consented to what was outlined in the Informed Consent Block. [see in appendix, at the bottom]

 # Measures: